Choose Linux for your business

 One of the typical Linux Distros entails a Linux kernel, GNU tools and a window system with a window manager in a desktop environment.
 The majority of software included in a Distro is available in source code form and is free, open – source software.
 Some proprietary software required for device drivers, for example, may be part of the Distro package.

 Many different forms of Linux Distros exist today.
 In fact, almost six hundred of them are out there, and almost five hundred of them are in everyday development.
-Distros have taken up all sorts of forms and are compatible with desktops, laptops, mobile phones, tablets and other devices.
+Distros have taken up all sorts of forms and are compatible with desktops, laptops, mobile phones, tablets and other devices that business users would use in the office.

 Best Linux distros for small businesses